Adjust Node.Counter for KES

 Take note that "Next certificate issue number: x"

-Only if it's not one higher should you proceed to the next step
+Only if it's not one higher should you proceed to the next

 If you have not backed up your node.counter file now is a good time to do that before you proceed.

 You must change the 4th number to the hex of the number to match your next certificate issue number.
-For example the hex for 13 is "d" so the fourth digit should be "d" xxxdxxxxx..... you can use this converter to find the hex value
+For example the hex for 13 is "d" so the fourth digit should be "d" xxxdxxxxx..... you can use this to find the hex value

 You must change the 3rd and 4th number to the hex of the number to match your next certificate issue number.
-For example the hex for 16 is "10" so the third digit should be"1" and the fourth digit should be "0" xx10xxxxx..... you can use this converter to find the hex value
+For example the hex for 16 is "10" so the third digit should be"1" and the fourth digit should be "0" xx10xxxxx..... you can use this to find the hex value